Divorce has financial aftershocks

 Major expenses and assets should be considered first.
 Health insurance is one of these issues.
 Spouses who are insured under their soon-to-be-ex spouse’s plan may continue coverage under COBRA for 36 months.
 However, this may be expensive because an employer does not pay a share of this expense.
 Medicare does not take effect until a person turns 65.

 Spouses should also consider their home ownership and whether either spouse intends to keep this asset.
-Keeping a home has disadvantages.
-Mortgage payments, maintenance and repair costs may be expensive and exceed the spouse’s income and other financial resources.
+Keeping a home has distinct disadvantages because mortgage payments, maintenance, and repair costs can easily exceed a single spouse’s income.
+To safeguard your financial stability during this transition, speaking with an asset protection attorney in Arcadia can provide valuable strategic guidance.

 However, the cost of purchasing or renting another residence should be calculated.
 Alimony and child support responsibilities may play a role in mortgage approval and the applicant’s credit rating considered during the mortgage application.